 What excites you most about being an Assistant Principal at FHTMS?

-Going into my fourth year as Assistant Principal, I'm most excited about the direction our school community is heading.
-We're focusing very intentionally on developing Personal Learning Plans (PLPs) with our students that will help guide their learning through high school, on how proficiency-based learning will look and feel at the middle level, and we're also redoubling our efforts to ensure all of our students have access to strong, universal learning experiences
+Going into my fifth year as Assistant Principal, I'm most excited about the direction our school community is heading.
+We're focusing very intentionally on developing Personal Learning Plans (PLPs) with our students that will help guide their learning through high school (and beyond), on how proficiency-based learning will look and feel at the middle level, and we're also redoubling our efforts to ensure all of our students have access to strong, universal learning experiences

-What is your most memorable moment as an educator?
+What is one of your most memorable moments as an educator?

 What keeps you busy when you are not at work?

 Outside of work, my primary focus is on being a good husband and father.
-I have a 5-year-old who just started kindergarten at Essex Elementary School and a 19-month-old at home, so they keep me very busy.
-In addition, I play Magic: The Gathering casually, and I also advise our building's burgeoning Gaming Club after school once-a-week.
+I have a 6-year-old who just started first grade at Essex Elementary School and a 2-year-old at home, so they keep me and my partner very busy.
+In addition, I play Magic: The Gathering casually with friends, and I also co-advise our district's Gaming Club after school once-a-week.
 Finally, I'm also a partner of a local consultancy called CQ Strategies, LLC.
-I facilitate trainings on diversity, equity, and inclusion, and I've had the privilege of working with organizations like Shelburne Farms, the ECHO Center, ReSOURCE, and VEIC.
+I facilitate trainings on diversity, equity, and inclusion, and I've had the privilege of working with organizations like Leadership Champlain, Shelburne Farms, the ECHO Center, ReSOURCE, and VEIC.

 What is your favorite food?

 My favorite food is definitely Korean food.
 Whenever I am sick, I crave Korean food because it is my comfort food.
-Jenny, my wife, has even learned how to make my favorite kimchi stew from my mother because it was difficult to come by where we most recently lived in Massachusetts.
+Jenny, my partner, has even learned how to make my favorite kimchi stew as well as several other of my favorite Korean foods.

 What is your favorite sport?